 How much time should I allow for the course?
 I'm really interested but want to be sure I can fully commit.
 Thank you for taking such a thoughtful and thorough approach to your commitments!
 You can plan to spend up to four very flexible hours on each course module, depending on your schedule, priorities, and preferences.
 You can spend those hours in one chunk if that works for you, or work them in by smaller snippets here and there.
 You may spend an hour or so on each of the following:

-- engaging with your small formation group via weekly zoom meetings (1 hour)
+engaging with your small formation group via zoom meetings (1 hour per module)

-- This course sounds incredible!
+This course sounds incredible!
 I am very new to the liturgical year and spiritual practices in general, would this course be appropriate for me?
 Absolutely!
 One of our hopes is to come alongside you with both guidance and companionship as you seek to integrate spiritual practices into your everyday life.
 The liturgical year has been a wonderful guide for us in doing just that, and we explore together in the course ways it might be a guide for you, too, as you look at your rhythms and practices.

-- Is there a payment plan so I can spread the cost out over a few weeks?
+Is there a payment plan so I can spread the cost out over a few weeks or months?
 Email us at firstname.lastname@example.org with your specific request.
-We've made it possible for a few students already.
+We'd be delighted to help.